railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

 * Cancelling an operation.

-You place barcodes on the production orders on the machines or operators and a form of barcodes representing the events.
-To print barcodes select the events using the menu :menuselection:`Manufacturing --> Configuration --> Codes from start to finish`.
-Then click for printing the barcodes for the selected events.
-You can do the same for printing barcodes for the workcenters using the menu :menuselection:`Manufacturing --> Configuration --> Workcenters`.
+You can print barcodes for the workcenters using the menu :menuselection:`Manufacturing --> Configuration --> Resources --> Work Centers`.

-Using the system these operations don't need data to be entered on the keyboard.
-To use these barcodes, open the menu :menuselection:`Manufacturing --> Barcode events`.
-You must then scan, in
-order:

-#.
-The barcode of the production order,

-#.
-The workcenter used,

-#.
-The event code.
+Click on the report action `Work Centers Barcode` to generate the barcodes for that work center.

 .. figure:: images/mrp_operation.png
    :scale: 75